TaiAgno/MR-Mission4-tool/README.md

 * Use "cardb" to run the program
 * Commands available: cardb seed | cardb add | cardb list | cardb remove <_id>
 * cardb seed - seeds the database with sample data
-* cardb add - allows to add an individual document to the database through questions prompted
+* cardb add - allows to add an individual document to the database through prompted questions
-* cardb list - lists all documents container in the database
+* cardb list - lists all documents contained in the database
-* cardb remove <_id> - deleted a document from the database by its id
+* cardb remove <_id> - deletes a document from the database by its id

 ### Testing